Mitiq: A software package for error mitigation on noisy quantum computers

 \section{Acknowledgements}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing under Award Number de-sc0020266 and by IBM under Sponsored Research Agreement No. W1975810.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing under Award Number de-sc0020266 and by IBM under Sponsored Research Agreement No.\ W1975810.
 RL acknowledges support from a NASA Space Technology Graduate Research Opportunities Award.
+M.H.G is supported by ``la Caixa'' Foundation (ID100010434), Grant No.\ LCF/BQ/DI19/11730056.
+PC was supported by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project numbers 20190659PRD4 and 20210116DR.
 We thank IBM and Rigetti for providing access to their quantum computers.
 The views expressed in this paper are those of the authors and do not reflect those of IBM or Rigetti.